FAQ

-What is the difference between Nurturing Families (NF) and Nurturing Parenting Program (NPP) ?
+What is the difference between Nurturing Families Center™ (NFC) and Nurturing Parenting Program (NPP)?

 What empowered Sonya Thorn to develop Nurturing Families 2nd Edition™?

 Thank you for asking.
 I enjoy answering this question.
-I was previously in direct partnership with Dr. Stephen Bavolek/Family Development Resources for almost 29 years.
-I will continue to be part of the Nurturing Parenting Program initiative and update curriculum as needed to meet the needs of today’s families.
-I am a Licensed Clinical Social Worker and always wanted to do more to support families and empower them in their role as parents.
-After being trained and licensed in many Family Therapies and Family/Parenting Education programs, I came across Dr. Stephen Bavolek’s (Dr. B.) research early in my career.
+I was previously in direct partnership with Dr. Stephen Bavolek/Family Development Resources for almost 30 years.
+I will continue to be part of the Nurturing Parenting Program initiative and update the curriculum as needed to meet the needs of today’s families.
+I am a Licensed Clinical Social Worker and have always wanted to do more to support families and empower them in their role as parents.
+After being trained and licensed in various family therapies and Family/Parenting Education programs, I came across Dr. Stephen Bavolek’s (Dr. B.) research early in my career.
 I first became a Facilitator in 1992.
-Through the years many were inspired by Dr. B’s research.
+Over the years, many have been inspired by Dr. B’s research.

-Both types of trainers are under the the world-wide Nurturing Parenting Program initiative.
-To be a Nurturing Families™ Certified Trainer you must go through an 18-hour Facilitator Training, implement Nurturing Families™ for at least 2 years and then go through a Training of Trainers (TOT) exclusively provided through the Nurturing Families Center™.
+Both types of trainers are under the world-wide Nurturing Parenting Program initiative.
+To be a Nurturing Families™ Certified Trainer, you must go through an 18-hour Facilitator Training, implement Nurturing Families™ for at least 2 years, and then go through a Training of Trainers (TOT) exclusively provided through the Nurturing Families Center™.

-A Nurturing Families™ certification is a stronger testament to the continuing education of a licensed professional, family partner, youth worker, parent educator, and adult/family peer support.
-You stay updated, do the hard work, and you should have a certification to honor that.
+A Nurturing Families™ certification is a stronger testament to the continuing education of licensed professionals, family partners, youth workers, parent educators, and adult/family peer support providers.
+Stay updated, do the hard work, and you should have a certification to recognize that.

 Nurturing Families™ 2nd Edition includes everything in the 1st edition Nurturing Families 5-19, co-authored by Dr. Stephen Bavolek and Sonya Thorn, plus updated materials for families with children of all ages.

-First is the Facilitator Implementation Manual for $175.00.
+First is the Facilitator Implementation Manual, priced at $175.00.
 The cost and access to the manual are now included (as of 2021) in your 18-hour Facilitator Certification training.

-Second, you or your agency will need to purchase an annual license for the Family Workbook that was once called the Parent Handbook.
-The Family workbook ranges from $175.00-$750.00 per year dependent on agency size.
-All implementation materials are in e-document format, which you get access to instantly through an email notification.
+Second, you or your agency will need to purchase an annual license for the Family Workbook, which was previously known as the Parent Handbook.
+The Family workbook ranges from $175.00-$750.00 per year, depending on agency size.
+All implementation materials are in electronic document format, which you will access instantly through an email notification.

 The core content includes everything from the 1st Edition NPP-Nurturing Families 5-19, authored by Dr. Bavolek and Sonya Thorn.
-The Nurturing Families 2nd Edition has been updated to meet the current societal needs of families, to be delivered virtually, and includes more updated content on mental health, substance abuse, and domestic violence.
-The curriculum was also created through a trauma informed lens.
+The Nurturing Families 2nd Edition has been updated to meet the current societal needs of families, and is now delivered virtually, featuring more up-to-date content on mental health, substance abuse, and domestic violence.
+The curriculum was also created through a trauma-informed lens.

-We have received so much feedback from agencies and providers that the AAPI is outdated, and the Spanish is more outdated than the English.
-Like anything else that was developed in the 80’s and updated in the 90’s, to be effective, the questions must go through the rigor of research or updates.
+We have received so much feedback from agencies and providers that the AAPI is outdated, and the Spanish is more obsolete than the English.
+Like anything else developed in the 80s and updated in the 90s, to be effective, the questions must undergo the rigor of research or updates.
 Otherwise, after many years, families will outgrow the inventory.
-This is exactly what has happened with the AAPI.
-This once amazing instrument that most of us value must go through some major updates and rigorous research to maintain its effectiveness.
+This is precisely what has happened with the AAPI.
+This once-amazing instrument, which most of us value, must undergo significant updates and rigorous research to maintain its effectiveness.
+The changes from 2.1 to 2.5 are primarily demographic changes related to gender, rather than updates to the questions that require changes.

-We have updated our Nurturing Families™ Facilitator Trainings to provide the necessary tools needed to collect data directly from constituent families and to teach facilitators to monitor on-going progress.
+We have updated our Nurturing Families™ Facilitator Trainings to provide the necessary tools for collecting data directly from constituent families and to teach facilitators how to monitor ongoing progress.

 What is the most popular/common training?

-Does this program work just as well with one person versus a group?
+Does this program work just as well with one person as it does with a group?

 Absolutely!
-Nurturing Families 2nd Edition has been developed to work with diverse families in group, home visitation, clinic-based, and/or through an online platform.
+Nurturing Families 2nd Edition has been developed to work with diverse families in group settings, home visitation, clinic-based settings, and/or through an online platform.
 The best part about it is that you only need two implementation manuals!

-In the COVID-19 era, what has changed in your curriculum?
+In the COVID-19 era, what changes have been made to your curriculum?

-Our curriculum has been updated with everything that needed to change, from content, how to purchase the curriculum, and how we train and support our certified facilitators and trainers.
+Our curriculum has been updated to reflect all necessary changes, including content, purchasing information, and training and support for our certified facilitators and trainers.

-What has been the hardest part of training virtually?
+What has been the most challenging part of training virtually?

-The hardest part is not being able to nurture attendees in the same way as usual.
-Although, I must say the training and implementation of Nurturing Families is still extremely effective through a virtual platform.
+The hardest part is not being able to nurture attendees in the same way as we usually do.
+However, the training and implementation of Nurturing Families remains highly practical, even through a virtual platform.
 We are now being asked to be creative in a different way.
-Exercising creativity is a must when doing this work.
+Exercising creativity is essential when working on this project.

-After taking the Facilitator Training, what is the next training that you would recommend for me to take to continue in this career?
+After completing the Facilitator Training, what is the next training you recommend I take to advance in this career?

 Most importantly, maintain your affiliation with our Center by regularly visiting our website.
-Visit our current events page often and attend the annual recertification virtual conference every November (2nd week of November).
-After two years in great standing and becoming well versed in implementing Nurturing Families™ directly to families, I invite you to sign-up to attend a Training of Trainers (TOT) held in May and December of every year.
+Visit our current events page periodically and attend the virtual annual recertification & fidelity conference, held every November (second week of November).
+After two years in excellent standing and becoming well-versed in implementing Nurturing Families™ directly to families, I invite you to sign up to attend a Training of Trainers (TOT).
 After meeting all the requirements, you can become a certified organizational/agency trainer.

 What kind of support can I expect from you after completing the training?

-When you update your trainings, do you notify the trainee that there’s an updated course available?
+When you update your training, do you notify the trainee that there’s an updated course available?

-Yes, you can find all updates on our “Current Events” page, and we will provide updates every year at the recertification conference.
-Remember you can always contact us or leave a question on the form above.
+NEEDS UPDATED CONTENT: Yes, you can find all updates on our “Current Events” page.
+We will also provide updates annually at the recertification conference.
+Remember, you can always contact us or leave a question on the form above.

 What are the requirements to keep my certification current?

-To keep your certification current, attend the annual recertification virtual conference every November (2nd week of November).
-The other requirement is to implement the curriculum as much as possible to stay well versed in the content.
+To keep your certification current, attend the annual recertification and fidelity virtual conference, held every November (typically the 2nd week of November).
+The other requirement is to implement the curriculum as much as possible to stay well-versed in the content.

-When I become a NPP-Nurturing Families™ Certified Trainer who will I be allowed to train?
+When I become a Nurturing Families™ Certified Trainer whom will I be allowed to train?

 Before you can train others at your designated agency, you must first be a Certified Facilitator for two years.
-During these two years as a facilitator, you must be implementing the curriculum to fidelity directly with families.
-You will then attend a Training of Trainers (TOT) and after meeting all the requirements of a trainer, you will be Certified as an Organizational Trainer for Nurturing Families™.
-This designation lets you train facilitators in your agency on the art and skills of being a Nurturing Families Facilitator.
+During these two years as a facilitator, you must be implementing the curriculum with fidelity directly with families.
+You will then attend a Training of Trainers (TOT) and, after meeting all the requirements of a trainer, you will be certified as an Organizational Trainer for Nurturing Families™.
+This designation enables you to train facilitators within your agency on the art and skills of being a Nurturing Families Facilitator.

 Does the Facilitator or Trainer Certification ever expire?